mars-sim/mars-sim/README.md

 # mars-sim
-The Mars Simulation Project is a Java based open source project that simulates the activities of the first generation of settlers on Mars with a higher fidelity of simulation than typical PC strategy games.
+The Mars Simulation Project is a Java-based [open source](https://opensource.dev/) project that simulates the activities of the first generation of settlers on Mars with a higher fidelity of simulation than typical PC strategy games.

 ---